LoganMunoz16/knight-chess-reachability/README.md

 # Rust - Knight Piece Chess Reachability

+**NOTE**: This implementation was updated on 5/14/2023 to allow the user to input a list of chess squares to block.

 This program takes a knight piece on a chess board, and finds the minimum path between two designated squares, using only valid knight movements.
 These initial squares must be given in traditional chess notation.
 A picture of this labeling is included below for clarity when trying out new squares, or when reading the output describing your found path.

 ![Chess Labeling](https://github.com/LoganMunoz16/knight-chess-reachability/assets/59589283/59ee6db6-9504-4258-ae34-93f7b5fcc8f2)